NHSDigital/prescriptionsforpatients/cloudformation/README.md

 management_route53.yml contains route 53 resources created in the management account.
 This should only be applied to the management account.
 It creates the following resources

-- route 53 hosted zone for pfp.api.platform.nhs.uk
+- route 53 hosted zone for prescriptionsforpatients.national.nhs.uk
-- NS records for {dev, int, ref, qa, prod}.pfp.api.platform.nhs.uk pointing to route 53 hosted zones in each account
+- NS records for {dev, int, ref, qa, prod}.prescriptionsforpatients.national.nhs.uk pointing to route 53 hosted zones in each account

 To deploy the stack, use the following